-The Leopold Leadership Program at the Stanford Woods Institute for the Environment is the first formal effort in North America to train mid-career academic environmental researchers to communicate effectively to non-scientific audiences.
+The Leopold Leadership Program at the Stanford Woods Institute for the Environment is the first formal effort in North America to train mid-career academic environmental researchers to communicate about their science with decision makers outside academe.

 The program was created in 1998, led by Jane Lubchenco, Distinguished Professor of Zoology and Valley Professor of Marine Biology at Oregon State University.
-Lubchenco, Hal Mooney and Paul Risser, all former presidents of the Ecological Society of America and leaders of that Society's Sustainable Biosphere Initiative, often discussed their frustration with the "science communication issue" - that is, the lack of both training and professional support for environmental scientists to communicate their work outside of traditional academic circles, and especially within the public policy arena.
-With support from a Pew Fellowship in Conservation and the Environment, a planning grant from the Packard Foundation, and help and encouragement from several colleagues, especially the late Donella (Dana) Meadows, Lubchenco conceptualized the Aldo Leopold Leadership Program and devised an implementation plan.
+Lubchenco, Harold Mooney and Paul Risser, all former presidents of the Ecological Society of America and leaders of its Sustainable Biosphere Initiative, often discussed their frustration with the "science communication issue" - that is, the lack of both training and professional support for environmental scientists to communicate their work outside of traditional academic circles, and especially within the public policy arena.
+With support from a Pew Fellowship in Conservation and the Environment, a planning grant from the Packard Foundation, and help and encouragement from several colleagues, especially the late Donella (Dana) Meadows, Lubchenco conceptualized the Aldo Leopold Leadership Program and created an implementation plan.